neu-spiral/LearnSetsImplicit/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-* We gratefully acknowledge support from the National Sci- ence Foundation (NSF-grant 1750539).
+* We gratefully acknowledge support from the National Science Foundation (NSF-grant 1750539).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>